Stefafrontani/typescript_notes/README.md

 `const functionDeclaration: (argument: type) => : type`
 To:
 `const variable = (argument: type) : type => { /_ function block code _/ }`

+### Type Inference

+TS will only try to figure out what type of value a function will return